 If you asked a cross-section of bar girls in Pattaya how long they had worked there you would quickly become accustomed to the answer – one week.
 Most bar girls know almost every western man wants a girl who’s blind to the artful ways of Pattaya’s stereotyped bar girls – they want one who has little experience working the bars and as a rule-of-thumb that’s want most westerners want.

-To them, a one week quote is a better bartering tool than five years, because face to face with a customer who has money for honey, a small white lie may nail them a ‘higher price’, a better restaurant meal, and possible relief from the mundane life of your average Pattaya bar girl.
+To a Thai bar girl, inexperience is a better barter tool than five years treading the boards because when they’re face to face with a customer loaded with money for honey, a small white lie may get them a ‘higher price’, a better restaurant meal and possible relief from the mundane life many of the bar girls live.

-Dawan has only worked in Thailand’s wild child resort for one week, and I can only report what she told me.

-Dawan’s English language skills were very basic, but my basic instincts told me she’d done the rounds a little longer than the seven-day cycle she relayed.
-The interview was aided by the bar owner’s Thai wife, whose English was of a slightly higher pedigree.
+Dawan has only worked in Thailand’s wild child resort for one week – I can only report what she told me.
+Her English language skills were very basic but my basic instincts told me she’d done the rounds a little longer than she admitted to.
+Our interview took place at the Shark Rider Bar in Soi Buakhao and was aided by the bar owner’s Thai wife whose English was much more polished than her employee.

-Dawan is separated from her Thai husband and with three children to school and feed, she has swapped road gangs for bar life and entrance into the Theatre of Teens.
-At 41 years of age, Dawan has to overcome and win, the serious competition that fit, lean 18-year-old bar girls will bring, and more so, from their slightly older and vastly experienced Pattaya long-stays.
+Dawan is separated from her Thai husband and with three children to school, clothe and feed, she’s traded road gangs for bar life in the ‘Theatre of Teens’.
+At 41 years of age, Dawan has to overcome serious competition from fit, lean youthful bar girls, and more so, from their slightly older and vastly experienced peers.

 Good luck Dawan.

-© 2009 – 2013, Martyn.
+© 2009 – 2014, Martyn.
 All rights reserved.